giulioma22/Logic-Game-Solvers/README.md

 ### Rules :book:

 Skyscrapers height ranges from 1 to the size of the city.
 Each row and column can't have two similar Skyscrapers.
-Outside the city, on the borders, the nunmbers indicate the Skyline, which tells you how many Skyscrapers you can see from that side.
+Outside the city, on the borders, the numbers indicate the Skyline, which tells you how many Skyscrapers you can see from that side.
 Keep in mind that a higher Skyscraper hides a lower one; also harder levels can hide some numbers.

 ### Example :bar_chart: